mortylabs/kubernetes/README.md

 Here you'll find the yaml manifests for my k3s homelab.

-To learn kubernetes, I chose to write the raw yamls myself rather than blindly deploy over-complicated helm charts that someone else has published.
-This is hands-down the best way to learn and appreciate the inner workings of kubernetes deployments :)
+To learn kubernetes, I decided to write some deployment yamls myself rather than blindly deploy helm charts that someone else has written.

 All deployments are running on Rancher k3s and Raspberry Pi 4s, with 8GB memory each and a SSD drive replace the sdcard.
 MetalLB and NGINX reverse proxy have replaced Traefik.

 For persistent storage, a Network File Server (NFS) is used.
 Really it's just a raspberry pi with a SSD drive acting as a NFS.
 When Raspbian OS 64 bit is released I'll switch to LongHorn (no working image available for Raspbian Buster 32-bit)